The Best 10-day Itinerary in Iceland

 Day 4 - Jokulsarlon Glacier Lagoon

-Skaftafell boasts several glacier tongues from this mighty ice cap creeping between its mountains, adding more magic to the already magnificent terrain.
-Your guide will take you down one of the many hiking trails to witness these up close, as well as to the waterfall of Svartifoss.
-Translated to the ‘Black Falls’, this waterfall falls amongst dark columns of hexagonal basalt.
+Your guide will take you down one of the many hiking trails to witness these up close.
+After this, you'll go to the Svartifoss waterfall.
+Translated as the “Black Falls,” this waterfall falls amongst dark hexagonal basalt columns.

-The nature reserve has some small glacier lagoons, but they will pale next to Jokulsarlon, the largest glacier lagoon in the country.
-Hundreds of hundreds of icebergs, some absolutely enormous, gather in the waters here, vividly colored and glistening majestically.
+The nature reserve has some small glacier lagoons, but the next stop is seeing the country's largest glacier lagoon, Jokulsarlon.
+Hundreds of icebergs, some enormous, float in the waters here, vividly colored and glistening majestically.

-Before retiring to your hotel near the lagoon, you will head to the Diamond Beach.
-This black sand coastline is the final destination of the icebergs of the lagoon, which are left on the shore to sparkle spectacularly as they melt away.
+Before heading to your hotel near the Jokulsarlon glacier lagoon, you will visit Diamond Beach.
+This black sand coastline is the final destination for the icebergs of the lagoon, which are left on the shore to sparkle as they melt away.
+Their resemblance to diamonds is how the beach gets its name.

 Read more